letsbrewcode/interview-coding-lab/lab-3/README.md

-# Mock Interview - Lab 3
+# Lab 3
 </br>
 ## Rules
 1. Don't use IDE.
 Write psuedocode and/or code in a text editor that can support syntax highlighting but not more.
-You can use sublime or nodepad++.
+You can use sublime or nodepad++.</br>
 2. Don't execute your code till you are done.
-One of the main purpose of this exercise it to develop practice of writing code that is
+One of the main purpose of this exercise it to develop practice of writing code that is </br>
    a.
-Syntactically correct
+Syntactically correct</br>
-   b. works on testcases (This can be challenging)
+   b. works on testcases (This can be challenging)</br>
 3. Once you are done writing code, copy it to an IDE and execute it.
-Check for what errors come during execution.
+Check for what errors come during execution.</br>
 4. Fix your code and repeat the process.
 Keep a count of number of mistakes that were made.
-Objective is to reduce these errors.
+Objective is to reduce these errors.</br>

 ### Number of questions: 2
 ### Time: 45 mins